aliclark/gnocchi/README.md

 The adversary can:
  * Convince the client to send to the adversary's server with the victim server's pubkey
  * Convince the client to send to the adversary's server with the adversary server's pubkey
+ * Send packets (eg. UDP, TCP) from their own IP address to the server
+ * Drop arbitrary packets on the network
- * Read any packets on the network
+ * Either: Read any packets on the network
- * OR
- * Drop or inject any packets on the network
+ * Or: Inject arbitrary packets on the network

 Gnocchi does not defend against an adversary who can both read and arbitrarily inject on the network.
 Such an adversary is capable of